2019 Nissan Murano Trim Levels with Comparisons & Configurations.

-Compare the Murano SL vs Platinum - What is the difference?
+Compare the Murano SL vs Platinum Trims.
+What is the difference?

 While the Murano SL is quite luxurious on the inside, you’ll find the range-topping Platinum model to especially nice.
 In fact, some car reviewers compare the Murano Platinum to SUVs in a far more expensive price class.
 It’s lined with semi-aniline leather, which is especially soft to the touch.
 Diamond-stitched seat inserts and dark wood trim further separate the Platinum model from the rest of the lineup.
 Ventilated front seats add to the Murano SL’s plushness.